WHAT THE PAPERS SAY

 Telepost D have just fallen short in their bid to secure promotion from Division Three, meaning the last outstanding issue in Shropshire Chess League has been resolved.

 Telepost beat Oswestry B in a fixture which had been postponed, after their first encounter was abandoned because a medical emergency away from the boards had left players too shocked to continue.
-In the rearranged match, Shrewsbury-based Telepost won 2.5-1.5, but they had needed to win by 3.5-0.5 to leapfrog Wellington B on "goal difference" to take the second promotion slot.

 The upshot is that in the season that the Wellington club lost their club captain Derrick Powell, both the A team and the B team have been promoted from their respective divisions - a fitting tribute to him.